JT-actual/FacialRecognition_Python3-OpenCV_RaspberryPi3/Step1_Preparing_Pi.md

 ```

 ## Next Up..
-Let's move on to Step 2 in our project- Installing & Compiling Python 3, OpenCV, and Dependencies.
+Let's move on to Step 2 in our project- The Build.
 See you there!